-Which sectors should consider display marketing?
+Which sectors should consider display advertising?

 Display advertising can be used to boost paid performance for most businesses.
 Indeed, in some industries the search network can be so competitive that the display network presents the best opportunity for smaller businesses to gain paid online visibility.

-I recently started a paid campaign in AdWords for a firm of solicitors with specific services.
+I recently started a paid campaign in Google Ads for a firm of solicitors with specific services.
 They wanted traditional search network ads to be put in place.
 Unfortunately, I very soon discovered that the CPCs were far too expensive for their budget, as this market has been saturated with legal firms using it as their own advertising channel.
 When your target keywords cost between £5 and £30 per click, a low budget just won’t cut it.

 So, if your business falls into any of these categories and your advertising budget is low, you may benefit from trying to advertise on the Display Network.
 Indeed, even if you don’t fall into these categories, you may still want to try it our alongside a search network campaign, as it’s so much cheaper.

 This article is one in a series written by Team Hallam’s PPC experts.